Audra N. Morse, Ph.D., P.E.

 Texas Tech University

-Dr. Audra Morse, P.E., is the associate dean for undergraduate studies in the Whitacre College of Engineering and a professor in the Department of Civil, Environmental, and Construction Engineering at Texas Tech University.
-She leads the Engineering Opportunities Center which provides retention, placement and academic support services to WCOE students.
+Audra Morse, P.E., is a professor in the Department of Civil, Environmental, and Construction Engineering at Texas Tech University.
+She most recently served as Associate Dean of Undergraduate Studies, and leading the Engineering Opportunities Center which provides retention, placement and academic support services to WCOE students.

 Her professional experience is focused on water and wastewater treatment, specifically water reclamation systems and the fate of personal products in treatment systems.
 She is part of a NASA research group investigating the benefits of membrane-aerated biological reactors.
 In an exciting new area of research, Audra and others are investigating the use of organoselenium compounds to inhibit biofouling of RO membranes.